-We work hard to create the space to engage with women making their voices audible in the places they are least heard.
+We work hard to create the space to engage with women and amplify their voices in the places they are least heard.

 In summer 2019 Bristol Women’s Voice launched the City Listening Project supported by the Government Equalities Office (GEO) to ensure the voices of women, particularly those that frequently go unheard, contribute to better policy-making.
 The GEO was particularly keen to hear from women facing multiple barriers including those in low paid employment, BAME women and disabled women.
 The City Listening Project report is available and can be found here.